 Finally, Twitter set off some other grenades by messing with the block feature.
 They made it so that even if you block someone, they can still see your feed, they just can’t contact you.
 That didn’t go over well with people who have digital stalkers, apparently, and they reversed the decision pretty quickly.
 Apparently these people haven’t heard of private accounts?

-In any case, the holidays are almost here, so get off Twitter and enjoy your families!
+In any case, the holidays are almost here, so get off of Twitter and enjoy your family time!

 Did you enjoy this content?
 Take a look at how BuzzFarmers can help you increase revenue with a highly-optimized business blog.